sarpendal/sarpendal/README.md

 and a beginner programmer.
 <br><br>

-:bulb: I’m currently learning Python, and CISSP domains.
+:bulb: I’m currently studying web development, python-programming and databases.

 :grey_question: One might describe me with words such as goal-directed, efficient, outgoing, teamplayer and curious.